JeanMarieAries/check-netapp-volume/README.md

 '-I' allow you to ignore volume from the check (vol name or partial vol name not regexp)

+    Example :
+    If you want to exclude a volume named 'DataDBOracle' you can use
+    -I Data
+    or
+    -I DBOra

 **Why using SSH instead of SNMP ?**

 When Netapp filer is in a heavily load, browsing MIB from snmp client does not work very well, because we need to make many request to the filer to get the stats.